 The lymphatic system, constituted of the lymph vessels and nodes and the lymph, serves several functions.

 In the circulatory system, the heart pumps blood throughout the body via arteries, then smaller arterioles and finally through tiny capillaries, from which molecules are exchanged with cells and the rest of the body.
-Due to the pressure of the blood, much plasma is pushed out also.
-The endothelial walls of the capillaries are just one cell thick and the spaces between them allow fluid to pass, but not the larger erythrocytes (RBCs).
-Oxygen and glucose necessary for cellular respiration, as well as other molecules, also may exit.
-We have seen in a preceding paragraph the conditions under which oxygen may be absorbed or released by hemoglobin in the erythrocytes.lymph nodes
+Due to the pressure of the blood, much plasma is also released.
+The endothelial walls of the capillaries are just one cell thick and the spaces between them allow fluid to pass, but not the larger erythrocytes (RBCs), which therefore remain in the blood.

 Outside the capillaries, the escaped fluid and molecules constitute the extracellular or interstitial fluid.
 It is composed of WBCs, including lymphocytes, some hormones, glucose and other molecules, such as proteins and lipids.
 Much of it is reabsorbed, but some remains outside.
 One of the jobs of the lymphatic system is to carry it back into the blood stream.

 The lymphatic system therefore can be considered a parallel path to the venous system, but it carries no RBCs, only WBCs, called leukocytes.
 The lymph, as the fluid is called when it is inside the lymphatic system, is returned to the veins at two ducts placed strategically where blood pressure is relatively very low and the liquid can therefore be inserted into the vein easily.